SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 }
 ```

-`BaseClientSideWebPart` implements the minimal functionality that is required to build a web part.
-This class also provides a bunch of parameters to validate and access to readonly properties such as displayMode, web part properties, web part context, web part instanceId, the web part domElement and much more.
+**BaseClientSideWebPart** implements the minimal functionality that is required to build a web part.
+This class also provides a bunch of parameters to validate and access to readonly properties such as **displayMode**, web part properties, web part context, web part **instanceId**, the web part **domElement** and much more.

-Notice that we are also defining our web part class to accept a property type `IHelloWorldWebPartProps`
+Notice that the web part class is defined to accept a property type **IHelloWorldWebPartProps**.

-The property type is defined as an interface in a separate file `IHelloWorldWebPartProps.ts`
+The property type is defined as an interface in a separate file **IHelloWorldWebPartProps.ts**.

 ```ts
 export interface IHelloWorldWebPartProps {